jmcollin78/versatile_thermostat/documentation/en/algorithms.md

 ### Principle

 The TPI algorithm calculates the On vs Off percentage for the radiator at each cycle, using the target temperature, the current room temperature, and the current outdoor temperature.
-This algorithm is only applicable for Versatile Thermostats operating in `over_switch` and `over_valve` modes.

 The percentage is calculated using this formula: